Important warning for older adults with dementia:

 - unusual bleeding or bruising

-- sore throat, fever, chills, difficult or painful urination and other signs of infection
+- sore throat, fever, chills, difficult or painful urination, or other signs of infection

 - tightening of the neck muscles or the throat